 The setting is stunning.
 I really love Daniel Woodrell’s descriptive way of writing.
 I was whisked away into another world trying to imagine the stunning scenery he listed.
 Seriously, that alone deserves a big star.
 His writing is beautiful.

 The isolated location makes it more interesting though, because there’s meth heads, drug addicts, and this little slice of life book shows how hard it can be in the wilderness and different areas of the world.
 It gives U.S.A. vibes, maybe in Alaska, but there’s no hard concrete to suggest that.
 It easily could be up in the Canadian North as well.
 The language showcases different accents and ways of speaking, which sometimes made it harder to read, but still spoke well of the story.
 It sent you away to another world for a while, which was really cool.

 I liked that a strong female character was in the lead.
 She does what she needs to do to keep her family safe and doesn’t have a squeaky clean life.
 Bad things have happened to her and she has mistakes littered around.
 It made me want to weep for her at some parts, because people are cruel.
 Yet, she stands tall and goes on her journey.
 She’s tough and the kind of female character we need.
 No shiny, blonde perfection.
 There is lots of courage though.
 How else can you survive in the situation she’s in?

 Overall, this book is really interesting.
 It’s going to be hit and miss for some people due to the language and storyline, but it’s still worth the read.
 I can understand why it got turned into a movie, because it’s just so darn good.

-Two out of five stars.
+Three out of five stars.

-And give me a shout out on Twitter if you read this review! #briarsreviews @ReviewAlholic
+Give me a shout out on Twitter if you read this review! #briarsreviews @ReviewAlholic

 And like me on Facebook for more urgent updates! @BriarsReviews on Facebook